SwarmStorm/awesome/README.md

 *   [zackees/transcribe-anything](https://github.com/zackees/transcribe-anything) - Input a local file or url and this service will transcribe it using Whisper AI.
 Completely private and Free 🤯🤯🤯

-*   [m-bain/whisperX](https://github.com/m-bain/whisperX) - WhisperX:  Automatic Speech Recognition with Word-level Timestamps (& Diarization)

-*   [apeatling/ollama-voice-mac](https://github.com/apeatling/ollama-voice-mac) - Mac compatible Ollama Voice

 ## TypeScript

+*   [zabirauf/AutoGPT.js](https://github.com/zabirauf/AutoGPT.js) - Auto-GPT on the browser

 *   [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas) - Screenshots with JavaScript